HKaras/HKaras/README.md

 ### Hi, I’m Hugo Karas 👋

-An experimental physicist specialising in improvment measurement methods in Electron Paramagnetic Spectroscopy (EPR) in the group of Prof. Jeschke at ETH Zurich.
+An experimental physicist specialising in improving measurement methods in Electron Paramagnetic Spectroscopy (EPR) in the group of Prof. Jeschke at ETH Zurich.
 Originally from Sc󠁿otland 🏴󠁧󠁢󠁳󠁣󠁴󠁿 now based in Zürich 🇨🇭

 #### Main Projects